DGriffin91/egui-baseplug-hotreload/README.md

 Compile reload to plugin with `cargo build -p reload --release`

-Edit reloaded to trigger rebuild/reload
+Edit reloaded and compile with `cargo build -p reloaded --release`

+Click reload in VST UI